Udev2002/Calculator/README.md

 # Calculator
-This is my first calculator app and i use vb.net
+This is my first calculator app and i used to make this app vb.net